MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

   * `Action.Submit`: Opens a Task module or Stage view using type invoke in data object.

 * If a user can change any information on the card through task module, stage view, or directly from the card, we recommend the Adaptive Card to support universal actions and automatic refresh. [*Recommended*]
-* Adaptive Cards must include a URL as part of the metadata, which allows cards to be easily copied from one hub to another.
+* Adaptive Cards must include a URL as part of the metadata, which allows cards to be easily copied from one hub to another. [*Recommended*]
 * Apart from thumbnails, any image in an Adaptive Card must have an alt-text. [*Recommended*]

 ## Technical requirements